Buyers

 As to closing costs, in markets where buyers have leverage, it may be possible to negotiate an offer for a home that requires the owner to pay some or all of your settlement expenses.
 Speak with one of our agents for more details.

-Using a Dwell Realty REALTOR
+Using a Dwell Realty Partners REALTOR

 Buying and selling real estate is a complex matter.
 At first it might seem that by checking local ads or online sites you could quickly find the right home at the right price.